UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/02_weather_simulations.md

 ### Numerical Weather Prediction

 The forecast starts with a creation of a three-dimensional grid consisting of many data points representing the current atmospheric conditions over a region of interest, extending from the surface to the upper atmosphere.
-Each of these data points contains a set of atmospheric variables, e.g. temperature, pressure, wind speed and direction, humidity and so on, coming from the observational data.
-The interaction and behaviour of these atmospheric variables is captured by a set of equations.
+Each data point contains a set of atmospheric variables, e.g. temperature, pressure, wind speed and direction, humidity and so on, taken from the observational data.
+The interaction and evolution of these atmospheric variables is dictated by a set of model equations.

 These equations can be divided into two categories - dynamical and physical.
 The dynamical equations treat the Earth as a rotating sphere and the atmosphere as a fluid, so describing the evolution of the atmospheric flow means solving the equations of motion for a fluid on a rotating sphere.
 However, this is not enough to capture the complex behaviour of the atmosphere so a number of physical equations are added to represent other atmospheric processes, such as warming, cooling, drying and moistening of the atmosphere, cloud formation, precipitation and so on.